Please contact us for latest price on stock parts and pre-engineered specifications.

 |Lateral color||<1/3 pixel|

-At Shanghai Optics, we have more that 55 years of experience providing custom projection lenses for established projector manufacturers in Asia, North America and Europe.
+At Shanghai Optics, we have more than 55 years of experience providing custom projection lenses for established projector manufacturers in Asia, North America and Europe.
 Whether you need to customize a pre-engineered lens or develop a unique projection lens design, we can produce high-quality projection lenses at competitive prices.